-- 2.1 Privacy Safeguard 2 provides that a consumer must have the option of not identifying themselves, or of using a pseudonym, when dealing with an accredited person (who is or who may become an accredited data recipient of the consumer's CDR data) in relation to that CDR data.2 - 2.2 'Anonymity' and 'pseudonymity' are different concepts.
+- 2.1 Privacy Safeguard 2 provides that a consumer must have the option of not identifying themselves, or of using a pseudonym, when dealing with an accredited person (who is or who may become an accredited data recipient of the consumer's CDR data) in relation to that CDR data. - 2.2 'Anonymity' and 'pseudonymity' are different concepts.
 Privacy Safeguard 2 requires that both options be made available to consumers dealing with an accredited person unless an exception applies.
-The exceptions are set out in subrule 7.3(1) of the consumer data rules (CDR Rules). - 2.3 Subrule 7.3(1) of the CDR Rules sets out that an accredited data recipient or accredited person who may become an accredited data recipient of a consumer's CDR data does not need to allow anonymity or pseudonymity where: - the accredited person is required or authorised by or under a law, or a court/tribunal order, to deal with an identified consumer in relation to particular CDR data, or - if the accredited person is an accredited data recipient, it is impracticable to deal with a consumer who has not identified themselves or has used a pseudonym in relation to the CDR data.
+The exceptions are set out in subrule 7.3(1) of the consumer data rulerules (CDR Rule) 7.3.Rules). - 2.3 Consumer data rule (Subrule 7.3(1) of the CDR Rule) 7.3Rules sets out that an accredited data recipient or accredited person who may become an accredited data recipient of a consumer's CDR data does not need to allow anonymity or pseudonymity where:± - it is impracticable to deal with a consumer who has not identified themselves or has used a pseudonym in relation to the CDR data, or - the accredited data recipientthe entity is required or authorised by or under a law, or a court/tribunal order, to deal with an identified consumer in relation to particular CDR data, or - if the entity is an accredited data recipient, it is impracticable to deal with a consumer who has not identified themselves or has used a pseudonym in relation to the CDR data.